CU earns the lead in the Montana State Invitational

 The first NCAA race series of the season is underway.
 The alpine portion of the Montana State Invitational took place this past weekend at Big Sky Resort, Mont.
 Although the Nordic events will not be completed until Sunday, Jan.
 15, University of Colorado – Boulder (CU) has taken a narrow lead with 334 points.
 The Buffaloes showed consistency throughout each gender and event, collecting eight top-10 finishes.
 Only the University of Denver (DU) had more, with ten.

 Both genders raced giant slalom on Sunday.
 U.S. Ski Team athlete Nick Krause took home the win overall, but Samuel Dupratt from the University of Utah took home the win for collegiate athletes.
-He was followed closely by three Buffaloes, Ola Buer Johansen, Max Lukko and David Ketterer.
+He was followed closely by three Buffaloes, Ola Buer Johansen, Max Luukko and David Ketterer.
 Dupratt finished with an overall time of 2:09:59.
-Johansen was just 0.10 seconds back and Lukko rounded off the collegiate podium, 0.49 seconds behind Dupratt.
+Johansen was just 0.10 seconds back and Luukko rounded off the collegiate podium, 0.49 seconds behind Dupratt.

 “With our guys finishing two, three, four, that is very strong and on the ladies’ side, we were second, ninth and 16th, so not a bad day,” CU Boulder Head Coach Richard Rokos said.

 Speaking of giant slalom, no one could keep up with Westminster College senior Ann-Kathrin Breuning in the women’s race.
 She won both runs to come away as the clear GS leader.
 She was followed by CU athlete Tonje Healey Trulsrud, 0.84 seconds behind and DU athlete Kristine Fausa Asberg, 0.93 seconds back.